RedisJSON/RedisJSON/docs/docs/developer.md

 ```

 ## Debugging
-Compile after settting the environment variable `DEBUG`, e.g. `export DEBUG=1`, to include the
-debugging information.
+To include debugging information, you need to set the `DEBUG` environment variable before you compile RedisJSON.
+For example, run `export DEBUG=1`.

-Breakpoints can be added to Python tests in a single-test mode, one can set a breakpoint by using the ```BB()``` function inside a test.
+You can add breakpoints to Python tests in single-test mode.
+To set a breakpoint, call the ```BB()``` function inside a test.